Ian lashes South Carolina as Florida surveys devastation

 CHARLESTON, S.C.
-(AP) — A revived Hurricane Ian made landfall on coastal South Carolina on Friday, threatening the historic city of Charleston with severe flooding after the deadly storm caused catastrophic damage in Florida and trapped thousands in their homes.
+(AP) — A revived Hurricane Ian battered coastal South Carolina on Friday, ripping apart piers and filling neighborhoods with calf-high water, after the deadly storm caused catastrophic damage in Florida and trapped thousands in their homes.

 Sheets of rain whipped trees and power lines and left many areas on Charleston’s downtown peninsula under water.
-Sections of piers at North Myrtle Beach and Pawleys Island collapsed into the churning waves and washed away.
+Four piers along the coast, including two at Myrtle Beach, collapsed into the churning waves and washed away.
+Online cameras showed seawater filling neighborhoods in Garden City to calf level.

 Ian left a broad swath of destruction in Florida, flooding areas on both of its coasts, tearing homes from their slabs, demolishing beachfront businesses and leaving more than 2 million people without power.
 At least nine people were confirmed dead in the U.S. — a number that was expected to increase as officials confirm more deaths and search for people.